ariel-research/course-rater/README.md

 If you see "active (exited)", it is fine.

+To check or change the configuration, run:

+    sudo nano /etc/systemd/wondershaper.conf

 ## Exporting & Importing database
 #### 1. Save the database to a JSON file: